 We are the first industry-academia partnership to jointly educate researchers on heavy-duty mobile machinery.

-The first of its kind that will address the need for dramatic improvements in HDM machinery and fill the gap in related research and training.
-Eight early stage researchers (ESRs) will be equipped with a set of research skills including robotics, machine learning, energy systems, as well as transferable skills such as entrepreneurship and career management.
+The project was the first of its kind to address the need for dramatic improvements in HDM machinery and to fill the gap in related research and training.
+Eight early-stage researchers (ESRs) were equipped with a set of research skills, including robotics, machine learning, and energy systems, as well as transferable skills such as entrepreneurship and career management.

 Our challenge